Valentin-elter/Quock/README.md

 # Quock
-Thirst year project student, a base for a FPS online made with babylon.js
+Third year project student, a base for a FPS online made with babylon.js

-## Build with linux (ubuntu)
+## Build on Linux (Ubuntu)

 ### 1. Install the dependencies: